 The major portion of chromosome 6 is linked with the immune system.
 The immune system provides power to the organism to fight against any infections.
 We can feel pain whenever a signal to the brain is given from the affected part of our body.

 More About Olivia’s Chromosome 6 Disorder:

-In 2016, when Olivia was 7-year-old, she went out with her mother and got run over.
+In 2016, when Olivia was 7 years old, she went out with her mother and got run over.
 Eventually, she was hit by a car and dragged about 100 feet down the road.

 After that terrible accident, she just got up and started walking back to her mother.
 She was just like, “What’s going on?”

 Because of the collision, she should have had severe injuries.
-She had a tire mark on the chest.
+She had a tire mark on her chest.
 Her only injuries were she had no skin on her toe or her hip.

 Niki also stated that Olivia once fell badly and ripped her lip off.
 She didn’t say anything to her parents.
 Later, she had to get plastic surgery to fix it.